HorizenOfficial/developer-horizen-global/docs/introduction/Sidechain-SDK-extension.rst

 - ``byte[] id()``
   should return a unique identifier of each box instance.
 - ``byte[] bytes()``
-  shoud return the byte representation of this box.
+  should return the byte representation of this box.
 - ``BoxSerializer serializer()``
   should return the serializer of the box (see below).
 - ``byte boxTypeId()``
   should return the unique identifier of the box type: each box type must have a unique identifier inside the whole sidechain application.

-As a common design rule, you usually do not implement the NoncedBox interface direclty, but extend instead the abstract class `com.horizen.box.AbstractNoncedBox <https://github.com/HorizenOfficial/Sidechains-SDK/blob/master/sdk/src/main/java/com/horizen/box/AbstractNoncedBox.java>`_, which already provides default implementations of some useful methods like ``id()``, ``equals()`` and ``hashCode()``.
+As a common design rule, you usually do not implement the NoncedBox interface directly, but extend instead the abstract class `com.horizen.box.AbstractNoncedBox <https://github.com/HorizenOfficial/Sidechains-SDK/blob/master/sdk/src/main/java/com/horizen/box/AbstractNoncedBox.java>`_, which already provides default implementations of some useful methods like ``id()``, ``equals()`` and ``hashCode()``.
 This class requires the definition of another object: a class extending `com.horizen.box.AbstractNoncedBox <https://github.com/HorizenOfficial/Sidechains-SDK/blob/master/sdk/src/main/java/com/horizen/box/AbstractNoncedBox.java>`_, where you should put all the properties of the box, including the proposition.
 You can think of the AbstractNoncedBoxData as an inner container of all the fields of your box.
 This data object must be passed in the constructor of AbstractNoncedBox, along with the nonce.